A step-by-step guide to T’s pipeline execution model

 This ensures that non-interactive execution always produces reproducible

-# ✅ This works — script defines and populates a pipeline
+# ✅ This works — resilient by default

 $ t run my_pipeline.t